snoowbirvd/Data-Scientist-Assoc.-Practical-Exam/README.md

 - Only 2 opportunities to submit the exam for grading
 - You must be successful in all tasks to pass this exam
 - The fit of your models will be compared to held back values from the test set provided to you.
 We will calculate the Root Mean Squared Error of your predictions.
 - At least one of your two models must have a Root Mean Squared Error below 30,000 to pass

 ### Initial Data Assessment
-**My Approach**: 2 things I practice before diving into the specific tasks
-1. Understanding the overall goal of this project (to properly absorb the approach and learnings to this case)
-   - Task 1 & 2 is about cleaning and preparing the dataset for reliable analysis
-   - Task 3 is exploring the relationship between a specific house features and sale price. "bedrooms" (x) is identified as biggest driver in this task
-   - Rask 4 & 5 is building a baseline predictive model to estimate sale prices based on available features
-   - In perspective, this is to help optimize the listing prices of houses by predicting house sale prices based on their characteristics

-2. Conducting a comprehensive dataframe inspection to have an overview of the data variables

 ### Task 1 & 2:  Identify and replace missing values/Clean categorical and text data by manipulating strings/Convert values between data types.
 **My Assessment & Strategy**:
 1. **Holistic Inspection Approach**
+    - Conducting a comprehensive dataframe inspection to have an overview of the data variables
    - Performed a for loop column-by-column quality analysis (I include unique values, potential missing value patterns, capitalization and spelling Analysis for object types, statistics for numeric columns)

    **Data Issues Identified:**